WBG-Coach/coach-doc/docs/code/intro.md

 This set of documentation is intended to guide developers and system administrators in installing and building their own implementations of Coach Digital.
 Each application has unique aspects and independent configurations.
 You can find the environment variables for each in the `.env.example` files in their respective repositories.

 We encourage contributions through pull requests.
 If you encounter any problems or have queries, please don't hesitate to open issues on GitHub.
 We appreciate your involvement and feedback!

+# Minimum requirements

+Before starting the process to install Coach on a server, we need to ensure that all minimum requirements are checked and functioning properly on the server.
+These requirements is:

+- CPU: minimum 2 cores
+- RAM: minimum 2GB
+- Storage: minimum 10GB
+- Operating System: Ubuntu 22
+- Virtualization Support: N/A

+A little more about the applications we use:

+- Frontend: Typescript, React
+- Backend: Typescript, Node.js, express
+- Mobile: React Native
+- Other Tools Required: Docker, Postgres

 # Repository Links